WELCOME TO WORDSERVICE.ORG

 Luke 9: 28.
 About eight days after Jesus said this, he took Peter, John and James with him and went up to a mountain to pray.
 29. As he was praying, the appearance of his face changed, and his clothes became as bright as a flash of lightning.
 30. Two men, Moses and Elijah, 31.
 Appeared in glorious splendor, talking with Jesus.
 They spoke about his departure, which he was about to bring to fulfillment at Jerusalem.
 Genesis 5:23.
 And all the days of Enoch were three hundred sixty and five years: 24.
 And Enoch walked with God: and he was not; for God took him.

-One more example that is most likely is along the lines of flesh bodies resurrected from the dead and afterwards being "swallowed up and transformed" by the power of the spiritual body, along the lines of Jesus, rather than Elijah or Enoch.
-Matthew 27: 51.
+One more example that is most likely along the lines of flesh bodies resurrected from the dead and afterwards being "swallowed up and transformed" by the power of the spiritual body, along the lines of Jesus, rather than Elijah or Enoch is Matthew 27: 51.
 And, behold, the veil of the temple was torn in two from the top to the bottom; and the earth did quake, and the rocks broke; 52.
 And the graves were opened; and many bodies of the saints which slept arose, 53.
 And came out of the graves after his resurrection, and went into the holy city, and appeared to many.
 It does not say all the saints who were buried rose, but many.
 My assumption is that these were saints that had recently died, but that may not be true.
 The fact of the matter though is this is a mass resurrection of physical bodies that I am assuming were then glorified like Christ’s.
 Once more we have a testimony of scripture does not line up with a statement of faith that the resurrection is a one time future event that happens at the end of the world.
 What is one to do with this scripture and others, ignore them?
 As a further note the wording "swallowed up and transformed by the power of the spiritual body" is not an attempt to create a doctrine or even explain what happened or how it happened.
 It is being used in the descriptive or illustrative sense to describe something beyond my understanding.

 4. Then resurrection depending on the context is used to describe those who are "dead" in sin yet physically alive, becoming "alive" to God or "resurrected."
 In other words a " spiritual" resurrection that occurs while still in our body.